neilkatin/lahcert-activation-process/source/sms.rst

 We also have SMS messages set up to forward to a cell phone in the ARK (note: this doesn't exist in June 2020, but we're working to get a cell phone and this document assumes we have one).

-To access text messages during an event: it helps to have set up things before hand.
+To access text messages during an event: it helps to have set up things beforehand.

 Here are the ways to access SMS messages in Google Voice:

 * You can receive emails with text messages.

   We have google voice configured to send all text messages to the lahcert at gmail account.
 You can ask to have a forwarding rule set up to forward text messages to your personal email.
-This only works if the internet is accessable.
+This works only if the internet is accessable.